 currency column.
 Just remember to wrap datapills with single quotes in your inputs.

-Column names with spaces must be enclosed in double quotes (
+Column names with spaces or special characters must be enclosed in double quotes (

 "") or square brackets (

 ).
 For example, currency code must to enclosed in brackets to be used as an identifier.

 [country code] = 'USA'

 Click the tabs below for more details into the functionality you can explore with your

 WHEREconditions can also be used in conjunction with basic SQL logical operators like